 Since reserve drinks use single-origin coffee beans and do not use whipped cream, this drink is different from the iced Caffe mocha that is served in regular stores.

 Starbucks Chocolate Frappuccino Drinks

-Since peppermint syrup pairs superbly with both dark and white chocolate mocha sauces, Starbucks offers four different peppermint frappuccinos:
+Peppermint syrup pairs superbly with both dark and white chocolate mocha sauces.
+Starbucks offers four different peppermint frappuccinos:

 - Peppermint white chocolate mocha frappuccino.
 Coffee, frap roast, milk, ice, and white mocha sauce are blended together and a topping of chocolate curls and whipped cream is added.

 - Peppermint mocha creme frappuccino.
-This is a non-coffee frappuccino that is made by blending a creme base, milk, ice, and dark mocha sauce before topping with whipped cream and chcolate shavings.
+This is a non-coffee frappuccino that is made by blending a creme base, milk, ice, and dark mocha sauce before topping it with whipped cream and chocolate shavings.

 This is a creme (non-coffee) Frappuccino whose official name is double chocolaty chip creme frappuccino.
 It contains a creme frappuccino syrup, ice, frappuccino chocolate chips, milk, and mocha sauce which are blended together to make a decadent treat with minimal caffeine.